AnthonyM5/my-awesome-blog/_posts/2021-04-11-dynamic-programming-2.md

 {% endhighlight %}

 If we run this in Leetcode we do pass the test cases, but upon submitting the solution we run into a Time Limit Exceeded status.
-For larger grids the number of paths our function must travel and test is exponential, similarly to our recurisve fibonacci function.
+For larger grids the number of paths our function must travel and test is exponential, similarly to our recursive fibonacci function.

 Our brute force solution would have a runtime of O(2<sup>(m + n)</sup>) so larger grids will run too slowly (like when we ran fib(50)).

 ![recursive](https://drive.google.com/uc?id=1veo1sfsWeCGeXyU9tjvc9tIywOYcbc8F)

-Since our tree solution highlighted a recursive way to test paths, and our recursive solutiopn pass the test cases we can assume the brute force solution maybe be a candidate for dynamic programming with memoization.
-From looking at our diagram we can see some branches are repeated, and there are patterns that can be memoized to save us extra calcuations - for example, we have 2 branches for (1,2) that can be optimized.
+Since our tree solution highlighted a recursive way to test paths, and our recursive solution pass the test cases we can assume the brute force solution maybe be a candidate for dynamic programming with memoization.
+From looking at our diagram we can see some branches are repeated, and there are patterns that can be memoized to save us extra calculations - for example, we have 2 branches for (1,2) that can be optimized.

 By adding a memo object like we did with fibonacci we can store our grid coordinates, and the return value of those coordinates to bring us to our "lazy" solution - each set of unique coordinate arguments are calculated the first time only.